Vena cava filters (CME) – online course

 Further information

 This course covers a basic level of IR knowledge and is designed for trainees, students or young consultants aiming to acquire essential knowledge or prepare for the EBIR exam.
-Thereby, it is tailored to the European Curriculum and Syllabus for IR and corresponds to chapter 2.2.1.3.2 Pulmonary thromboembolic disease.
+Thereby, it is tailored to the European Curriculum and Syllabus for Interventional Radiology and corresponds to chapter 2.2.1.3.2 Pulmonary thromboembolic disease.

 The format of the course is interactive and easy to use, including texts, graphics, videos and a quiz to support your learning.
-The course duration is around one hour and is accredited by the European Accreditation Council for Continuing Medical Education (EACCME) to award 1 European CME credit (ECMEC).
-The CME accreditation for this course will expire on October 20, 2023.
-A non-CME accredited version of the course will remain available for two more years.
+The course duration is around one hour.

 Release date: October 2021